Configure and set up your Xbox Wireless Headset:

 Recharging The Device:

-Connect your Xbox Wireless Headset to your console using the USB-C cable that came with it to start charging it.
+Connect you are How to Connect Razer Headset to Xbox Series X to your console using the USB-C cable that came with it to start charging it.
 The right earcup’s lower rear has the charging connector for the headset.
 When the headset isn’t in use, 30 minutes of charging may extend its battery life to 4 hours, and 3 hours of charging will fully recharge it (providing up to 15 hours of battery life, depending on usage).

 Press the dial on the exterior of the right earcup to change the headset volume.
 The volume may be changed by spinning either clockwise or counterclockwise: clockwise increases volume, and counterclockwise decreases volume.